April 24, 2013. Day 8. La Hoya to Carmona.

 It was exhilarating there, on the mountain top, although we had to be careful not to sprain an ankle on some stones hidden in the long grass.
 If you are anywhere in this area and have transportation, don’t miss out on this side-trip to Bobastro and Bar Mesa.

-On our way up, we’d noticed to our left a large reservoir.
+On our way up to Bar Mesa, we’d noticed to our left a large reservoir.
 At Bar Mesa, we were told that its water tumbled down the mountain in a huge pipe to generate power for Málaga.
 In an area so steeped in ancient history, this modern construction looked out of place.

 John: Bobastro: While the structure itself was interesting, the drive up the mountain and the views that it provides makes this side trip well worth it.
 If you have gone this far, don’t return until you have gone to the very top.
 From there, you can see straight down at the Garganta del Chorro and there is a little restaurant, Bar Mesa, where you can get old style Spanish country cooking.
 I can recommend the Spanish tortilla.